Make a Move to England from the US; You won’t be alone.

-Here’s 10 Reasons to Move to Britain
+Here’s 10 Reasons You’ll Want to Move to England

 - Being different is tolerated and accepted as the norm.
 It’s not unusual to see pink dreadlocks walking alongside country tweeds and wellies.
 Does it get a bit messy at times?
 Yes but it’s never boring.
 You can be yourself and no one blinks an eye.